-The circle time program is part of a bigger Restorative Justice philosophy.
-Restorative Justice is founded on developing the skills in children to maintain and develop better student relationships and this process allows them to make amends for any harm done, rather than just through a punitive punishment.
+The circle time program is part of a bigger Restorative Practices philosophy.
+This is founded on developing the skills in children to maintain and develop better student relationships and this process allows them to make amends for any harm done, rather than just through a punitive consequence.

 Student Voice & Additional Student Responsibilities:

 All classrooms across our school have many opportunities to explore their leadership skills through various roles and responsibilities.
-Office monitors, House Captains, School Captains, and Junior School Council, are a few of the many ways students may support the work of their peers.
+Office monitors, House Captains, School Captains, and Student Voice, are a few of the many ways students may support the work of their peers.
 These students are responsible for events such as organising fundraising days, school discos, and community service events.

 Year 6 students participate in the Meals on Wheels Program.
 A small group of students deliver meals to the sick or elderly each month in the Wodonga area.

 School Houses - Engagement

 These houses are based on the founding families of our area.
 Each student belongs to one of the School Houses - Schubert, Chapple, Huon or Bowran.
-Students meet in their houses each fortnight from 2.30 to 3.00pm.
-During this time students participate in a community service, such as tidying a section of the yard, and sing their house chants.
+Within their houses, students participate in school based community services, such as tidying a section of the yard, and sing their house chants.
 These meetings foster positive relationships between year levels.
 Each house is supported by numerous teachers that works with the group consistently during their time at the school.
 Students also receive BOB tickets (Being Our Best) as reinforcement of positive behaviour and choices that are tallied within houses to determine each term's 'happiest house'.